 What is Dance In Israel?

 DanceInIsrael.com is an online English-language resource about, well, dance in Israel.
-It includes written articles, photographs, audio interviews, videos, event listings, and links to other websites.
+It includes written articles, photographs, audio interviews, videos, and more.

 Why have an English-language resource?